Slow down, move over

-Tow truck drivers and first responders are teaming up to bring awareness to road safety and the need for drivers to slow down and move over when they see flashing lights.
+Tow truck drivers, first responders, road maintenance crews and the John Petropoulos Memorial Fund are teaming up to bring awareness to road safety and the need for drivers to slow down and move over when they see flashing lights.

 On March 7, 2017, tow truck driver Courtney Schaefer was struck and killed near Esterhazy, Sask.
-In remembrance of his death and to remind the public about the dangers these professionals face when working on busy roadways, members of the Alberta Towing and Recovery Association of Alberta, Calgary Police Service, Calgary Fire Department and Alberta Health Services Emergency Medical Services will be staging a roadside event.
+In remembrance of his death and to remind the public about the dangers these professionals face when working on busy roadways, the fifth annual roadside event will be taking place tonight.

-Between 7 p.m. and 8 p.m., on Wednesday, March 7, 2018, a contingent of emergency services vehicles will be parked in both directions alongside Stoney Trail and 114 Avenue S.E., as a reminder to drivers to slow down and move over.
+Between 7 p.m. and 8 p.m., today, Thursday, March 10, 2022, a contingent of emergency services vehicles will be parked in both directions on Deerfoot Trail near Glenmore Trail S.E., as a reminder to drivers to slow down and move over.

 Motorists must reduce their speed to 60 km/h or the posted speed, whichever is lower, when passing emergency vehicles or tow trucks that are stopped with their lights flashing.
 This law applies to the lane(s) immediately next to the stopped vehicles.

 The fine for speeding in these areas is doubled.
 If you are not in the lane next to the stopped vehicles, reduce speed and leave lots of space between yourself and emergency personnel and equipment at the scene.

 "Working roadside is the most dangerous aspect of our job as tow truck operators and we need to be able to do our jobs as safely as possible.
 When you are in trouble on the road, we will be there to help.
 Give us room to work and we will have the issue resolved as quickly and safely as possible " – Jeff Hribnak, Operations Manager, City Wide Towing